Diagnosis

 If AFib doesn't get better with medicine or other treatments, a procedure called cardiac ablation may be necessary.
 Sometimes ablation is the first treatment.

 Cardiac ablation often uses heat or cold energy to create tiny scars in the heart.
-The scars disrupt irregular heart signals and restore a typical heartbeat.
-A doctor inserts a flexible tube called a catheter through a blood vessel, usually in your groin, and into your heart.
+Heart signals can't pass through the scars.
+So the treatment can block faulty heart signals that cause AFib.
+During cardiac ablation, a doctor places a flexible tube called a catheter through a blood vessel, usually in the groin.
+The doctor guides the tube to the heart.
 More than one catheter may be used.
 Sensors on the tip of the catheter apply the cold or heat energy.

 Less commonly, ablation is done using a scalpel during open-heart surgery.